mozilla/legal-docs/en/smart_window_privacy_notice.md

 ### To create Memories about your activity

-Smart Window infers information about you based on your interactions with the assistant and your [recent Firefox browsing activity](#missing-link), including websites you have visited.
+Smart Window infers information about you based on your interactions with the assistant and your [Firefox browsing activity](https://support.mozilla.org/kb/smart-window-memories), including websites you have visited.
 This may include activity outside of Smart Window (such as in classic windows), but it does not include activity in Private Windows.
 By default, this information is processed on a Mozilla server to infer your interests, which we call Memories.
 For example, if you search for “vegan restaurants,” chat about vegan recipe substitutions, and submit queries like “are Oreos vegan?,” the assistant may infer an interest in veganism.
 We do not retain this information on our servers after processing.
 Instead, Memories are stored locally on your device and automatically expire after a limited period unless your subsequent activity indicates continued relevance.

 You can review or delete a specific Memory in your settings, block all Memories from being used in a particular chat, or remove a specific Memory from a chat and re-run the associated query without it.
-More information about how to manage your Memories can be found [here](#missing-link).
+More information about how to manage your Memories can be found [here](https://support.mozilla.org/kb/smart-window-memories).

 ### To provide the Smart Window Assistant